avinya9597/avinya9597/README.md

 - 🔭 I’m pursuing my Master's in Data Science at the University of Colorado, Boulder.

-- 🌱 I’m currently exploring and working on LLMs and recent development in AI models
+- 🌱 I’m currently exploring and working on LLMs and recent developments in AI models

 - ❓ Ask me about anything related to MERN stack and AI/Data Science related technologies

+- 💻 My Blog in progress: https://sites.google.com/colorado.edu/avinya-ai?usp=sharing

 <br/>